-The North–South Pipeline, formerly known as Sugarloaf Pipeline, is a 70 kilometre pipe that can carry water from the Goulburn River to Melbourne’s storages at Sugarloaf Reservoir.
+At times of critical need, the 70-kilometre North–South Pipeline can carry water from the Goulburn River to Melbourne’s Sugarloaf Reservoir.

-All water from Sugarloaf Reservoir is treated at Winneke Water Treatment Plant to meet strict water quality guidelines.
-It is then fed to smaller service reservoirs which supply central, northern and western parts of Melbourne.
+- All this water is treated at Winneke Water Treatment Plant to strict water quality guidelines

-The Victorian Government has ruled that the water stored in Lake Eildon for Melbourne can only be used in times of critical human need.
-This occurs when Melbourne’s total water storage levels are below 30% of capacity at 30 November of any year.
+The Victorian Government has ruled that the Lake Eildon water allocation can only be used in times of critical human need: when Melbourne’s total water storages are less than 30% full on 30 November of any year.